Our services are working normally

-Please note that this form is for corporate and institutional investors only.
+Please note that this form is not intended for members or retail customers, it is for corporate and institutional investors only.

 If you're a corporate or institutional investor and you'd like specific information or want to register for news and financial updates, please enter your details.

 If you're not a corporate or institutional investor, there are a number of ways to contact us.

 Do you wish to receive e-mail alerts with news and financial information about Nationwide?*

 I agree to the terms stated in the Treasury Contacts Policy regarding the use of my information*

 The information you provide on this screen will be sent to Nationwide by e-mail.
 Unlike our Internet Banking messaging service, Internet e-mail is not 100% secure.
 We would remind you that you should never send any confidential details by e-mail (for example, account details).
 By sending us this message you agree that you are sending this information by e-mail at your own risk and that we may respond using the same means.